hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-account-container.md

 **IMPORTANT**:

 * All of the rings generated must be preserved preferably at more than one location.
 Swift needs these rings to be consistent across all nodes.
-* Take a backup of rings before any operation.
+* Take a backup of the rings before any operation.

 ##Adding Swift disks to a ring {#adding-swift-disks-to-a-ring}